Key Takeaways

 Resetting the ONT often fixes connectivity issues by refreshing its systems.

-How to Perform Soft Reset
+How to Perform a Soft Reset

 A soft reset often resolves minor glitches without changing settings.